 After enjoying its spectacular landscapes and wearing out your camera’s shutter, there’s more to explore.
-The area around the beach is also a popular outdoor recreation spot.
+The surrounding area is also a popular outdoor recreation spot.

 Be sure to carve out a little time on your visit to check out the nearby Karekare Falls.
 These beautiful waterfalls are a short 10-minute walk from the main carpark.

 Don’t want to stray too far from central Auckland?
 Cross over Hobson Bay on the scenic Tamaki Drive to check out Mission Bay Beach.

 Located in the town of the same name, Mission Bay Beach is one of Auckland’s most popular beaches and afternoon getaways.